German Language Game: Numbers 21 and beyond

 Have you ever misunderstood when someone told you a phone number or a price in German?
 Mastering German numbers is crucial for daily life in a German environment.

-If you like our games, please SHARE us with your friends.
+If you like our German language and word games, please SHARE us with your friends.

-And don't forget: if you like our German games, you can practice German online for Free with our 36-Scene German 1 Story: "Michael in Deutschland" and our 72-Scene German 2 Mystery Story Sequel: "Blüten in Berlin?".
+And don't forget: You can practice German online for FREE with our 36-Scene German 1 Story: "Michael in Deutschland" and our 72-Scene German 2 Mystery Story Sequel: "Blüten in Berlin?".
 (And - if you already know that "Blüten" means blossom in German - you'll learn that Blüten has still another meaning...).
 Just login HERE.